timonviola/dotman.rs/README.md

 Sync configs semi-automatically.

 ## Why?
-- I want to learn rust
+- To learn rust
+- fun
 - No more manual managing of vim, tmux, git aliases etc. between computers.

 # How to use